MatisLepik/poe-checklist/README.md

 # PoE Checklist

-This is the source code for PoE Checklist - an interactive Path of Exile checklists for maps, passive quests, lab trials and pantheons.
+This is the source code for [PoE Checklist](http://poechecklist.com/) - an interactive Path of Exile checklist for maps, passive quests, lab trials and pantheons.

 Path of Exile is an ARPG game made by Grinding Gear Games, [check it out here](http://www.pathofexile.com/).